 Bicycling Monterey considers every person who rides a bike in Monterey County to be a part of our county’s bike community.

-Foremost, we grieve the loss to the families and friends of these individuals.
+Our sympathy to the families and friends of all these individuals.

-In addition, we are saddened that their deaths happened while biking, and in one of our favorite places to bike—the Monterey County seat and largest city, Salinas.
+In addition to the loss of lives, we are saddened that their deaths happened while biking, and in one of our favorite places to bike—the Monterey County seat and largest city, Salinas.

 Ernesto Ruiz Martinez (1980-2015)